CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 doubleNonDep = double
 ```

-Most of the functions in this file have actully been dependent
+Most of the functions in this file have actually been dependent
 function types already!
 In `idfunE : (A : Type) → A → A`, the type `A → A`
 depends on `A : Type`, so this is a dependent function using the
 type family